 - In the Configuration Manager, on the System Codes and Tables window, in the list of System Code Tables, select the table that contains the System Code you want to view or modify. - 2.
-In the Tasks section, click the Edit System Code link.

-The View/Update System Code dialog box appears.

-- 3. Modify the properties as desired. - 4.
-When you are finished making changes, click the Save button.
+In the Tasks section, click the Edit System Code link. - The View/Update System Code dialog box appears. - 3.
+Modify the properties as desired. - 4.
+When you are finished making changes, click the Save button. - Your changes are saved.